CICS110/CICS110.github.io/main/lectures/01-introduction/Jared/index.md

 taking the thoughts in your head and expressing them as a program.
 This is where I think the challenge in this class will be.
-But it's also I think the coolest to overcome, because when something deeply alien to you mind start to a bit of intuitive sense, there can be very satisfying "I got it!" and a rewarding sense of progress.
+But it's also I think the coolest to overcome, because when something deeply alien to your mind starts to make a bit of intuitive sense, there can be very satisfying "I get it!" and a rewarding sense of progress.

 </details>